Ank-Cha/New-jiosaavn-downloader-chrome-extension/README.md

 ![Screenshot](screenshot.png)
 # How to install

-* Download **New-jiosaavn-downloader-chrome-extension-Ankush.crx** from the repository
+* Download **New-jiosaavn-downloader-chrome-extension-Ankush.crx** from the repository and follow the instructions on this file

 ![Screenshot](screenshot2.PNG)